 How long are my OAT scores valid?

-Scores older than 2 years by the beginning of the application cycle (July 1) will not be accepted.
+Scores older than two years by the beginning of the application cycle (July 1) will not be accepted.

 Can I take prerequisite courses at community colleges?

-Admissions preference is given to applicants who have completed prerequisite courses, especially in the sciences, at 4-year colleges/universities.
-Community College credit is only accepted for courses completed with a letter grade of B or better.
-The Admissions Committee encourages candidates who have taken prerequisite courses at 2-year colleges to take upper-division courses in the sciences in 4-year institutions.
+Admissions preference is given to applicants who have completed prerequisite courses, especially in the sciences, at four-year colleges and universities.
+Community college credit is only accepted for courses completed with a letter grade of B or higher.
+The Admissions Committee encourages candidates who have taken prerequisite courses at community colleges to take upper-division courses in the sciences at a college or university.

 Does SUNY accept prerequisite courses taken online?